lfuelling/lrkFM/README.md

 - full access to filesystem (if permissions are right)
 - can create zip archives
 - can extract zip, rar, 7zip, tar, tar.gz archives
-- can explore all of the above archives
+- can explore almost all of the above archives
-- file operations (move and so on)
+- file operations (move and so on, not working inside archives)
 - shows free space on filesystem
 - add bookmarks to the sidebar
 - share files from app
 - ad free
 - open source

-You can join the beta program through [here.](https://play.google.com/apps/testing/io.lerk.lrkfm)
+You can join the beta program through [here](https://play.google.com/apps/testing/io.lerk.lrkfm).

 ## Usage